yukpiz/microsoft-translate.vim/README.md

 Need options,
 ~~~
-It is a language that is based on that used in the translation, and automatically determined when you input 'auto'.
+It is a language that is based on that used in the translation,
+And automatically determined when you input 'auto'.
 let g:translate_from_lang = 'en'
 let g:translate_to_lang = 'ja'
 ~~~